Paris Place de l’Hotel de Ville Square

 Obviously, as you have already been reading, the square is located outside the Hotel de Ville City Hall in Paris facing its main facade, and this is situated close to the River Seine in the 4th Arrondissement opposite the Ile de la Cite island.

-There are also numerous different tourist attractions in Paris that are located within a very short distance of the Place de l’Hotel de Ville, not including the Hotel de Ville itself or the equestrian statue of Etienne Marcel.
-In fact, you have the Place de Chatelet with its theatres, the Tour Saint Jacques, the bridges over the River Seine such as the Pont d’Arcole and many more monuments and landmarks to discover in this area of the city.
+There are also numerous different Paris tourist attractions that are located within a very short distance of the Paris Place de l’Hotel de Ville square, not including the Hotel de Ville itself or the equestrian statue of Etienne Marcel.
+In fact, you have the Place de Chatelet with its theatres, the Tour Saint Jacques, the bridges over the River Seine such as the Pont d’Arcole and many more Paris monuments and landmarks to discover in this area of the city.